NBISweden/workshop-reproducible-research/pages/git/git-3-committing-changes.md

 * Run `git status`.
 It will tell you that there are modifications in one file (`environment.yml`) compared to the previous commit.
 This is nice!
-We don't have to keep track of what files we have edited, git will do that for us.
+We don't have to keep track of which files we have edited, git will do that for us.

 * Run `git diff environment.yml`.
 This will show you the changes made to the file.
 A `-` means a deleted line, a `+` means an added line.
 There are also